EnderCommunity/Universal-Accounts-System/README.md

 > 3. User must choose a password
 > 4. User must enter their date of birth and gender
 > 5. User must choose their security quesitons
-> 6. User must choose their prefered privacy settings
+> 6. User must choose their prefered quick settings
 > 7. User will be prompted to read the privacy policy and terms of service, and agree to them
 > 8. User will be promted to review their account creation settings (this data can be exported)
 > 9. User will be prompted to set up two-factor authentication, or go to the home page!